BE-Mods/Areen1/AreenWildMage/Readme-Areen.txt

 	- Additional content:
 		+ New dialogue entry upon entering Candlekeep library in Chapter 6.
 		+ Updated ReadMe
-2025/03/12: v1.2
+2025/03/14: v1.2
 	- Fixed dialogue bugs:
-		+ Bardly solved issue with area-triggered talks directing to setup.tra instead of j.tra -- Needs further improvement.
+		+ Area-triggered talks misplacement.
 		+ Going back to using * instead of italics, for compatibility.
  	- Other fixes:
-		+ remove lb from item weight description for consistency with vanilla items.
+		+ Remove "lb" from item weight description for consistency with vanilla items.
+		+ Improved dialogues